-- Leave the National Trust car park by walking along the hedge to the left of the interpretation panel and parking meter (for non National Trust members) and go on up the sandy path by the green dog bin.
-Cross the grass and go on over the road, aiming for the boats in Bembridge Harbour.
-Bembridge Fort is on the skyline.
+Exit the car park by following the hedge to the left of the parking meter and interpretation panel, going up the sandy path by the dog bin.
+Cross the grass and road and aim for the boats in Bembridge Harbour.

-- Turn right when you reach the water’s edge and then follow the raised Causeway path between the lagoons and around buildings to Mill Quay.
-Take the first tarmac road on the right by Mill House.
-Go up the hill to the top, passing caravans on both sides.
+When you get to the water’s edge, turn right and follow the raised Causeway path between the lagoons and buildings ending up at Mill Quay.
+Go up the first tarmac road on the right, by Mill House, up to the top of the hill.